Ride the Wind

-Ride the Wind (1982) by Lucia St. Clair Robson is the story of Cynthia Ann Parker's life after she was captured during the Comanche raid on her family's fort.
-In 1836, when she was nine years old, Cynthia was kidnapped by Comanche Indians.
-This is the story of how she grew up with them, mastered their ways, married one of their leaders, and became, in every way, a Comanche woman.
-Her son Quanah Parker was the last Comanche leader to surrender.
+Ride the Wind is a 1982 Western novel by American author Lucia St. Clair Robson.
+It tells the story of Cynthia Ann Parker's life after she was kidnapped by Comanche Indians in 1836, when she was nine years old, during a raid on her family's fort.
+This is the story of how she grew up with them, mastered their ways, married one of their leaders, and became a Comanche woman.
+Her son Quanah Parker was the last Comanche leader to surrender to the United States Army.
 It is also an account of a people who were happiest when they were moving, and a depiction of a way of life that is gone forever.

-Ride the Wind earned The Western Writers' Golden Spur Award for best historical western in 1982.
-It also made the NY Times and Washington Post best seller lists that year.
+Ride the Wind earned the Western Writers of America's Golden Spur Award for Best Novel of the West in 1982.
+It also made the New York Times and Washington Post best-seller lists that year.
 In its 26th printing, it is still popular today.
-Ride the Wind has earned more than 120 5-star reviews on Amazon.